Project News

 “We are also on course to complete the 4.5km Ngong tunnel in August, the first and longest railway tunnel in the country,” he said.

-In 2016, CCCC signed a deal for construction of a standard gauge railway from Naivasha to Malaba.
+In 2016, CCCC signed a deal for the construction of a standard gauge railway from Naivasha to Malaba.
 The deal involves construction of four phases of the project including Naivasha-Kisumu, Kisumu-Malaba, Kisumu Port Development, train stations and modernization and expansion of the inland Container Depot at Embakasi in Nairobi.

 According to the government’s plan, the Naivasha-Kisumu SGR will start at the proposed Naivasha Industrial Park where the Nairobi-Naivasha line ends.